2. The route

 The pass is not exactly scenic toward the Gressoney valley, as the view is closed to the small valley that you have just passed.

-From the Valfredda pass, looking towards the Lys valley.
+From Valfredda pass, looking toward the valley of the Lys

-From the Valfredda pass, looking towards the Lys valley.
+From Valfredda pass, looking toward the valley of the Lys

 Looking toward Val D’Ayas, the ridge with Punta Palasina and the famous Corno Bussola can be seen.